 An American Marriage, by Tayari Jones, touches on a current issue the US faces.
 Although a work of fiction, it rings true for many African Americans living with racial inequalities.

-The Nine Lives of Rose Napolitano by Donna Freitas, a moving novel about the choices a woman faces concerning becoming a mother.
+The Nine Lives of Rose Napolitano by Donna Freitas, is a moving novel about the choices a woman faces concerning becoming a mother.
 A deeply moving and insightful book that all women can relate to.

 I Wanna Be Where You Are, by Kristina Forest is a cute debut young adult novel about an aspiring African American ballerina.